ilaborie/blog/src/pages/akka-behavior-levels/index.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/FNlqhNrKsLQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The next level touches something specific about Akka.
+The next level touches something specific to Akka.
 If you have experience programming an application using Akka, you would know that Akka provides:

 - The `!` method in `ActorRef` to send a message to an `Actor`
-- The `receive` method in `Actor` which you need to implement in your own concrete `Actor` class, and the `receive` method processes incoming messages
+- The `receive` method in `Actor` which you need to implement in your concrete `Actor` class, and the `receive` method processes incoming messages

 For those who don't need to interact with Akka day to day, knowing what the `!` and `receive` methods are helps them understand Akka-based applications written by someone else.